The coordinators placing participants this week already have a shortlist.

 We already have a CRM for coordinator relationships.

 Most providers do — usually a spreadsheet with fields nobody updates consistently.
 The Referral Agent doesn't replace your CRM.
-It handles the outreach volume, the follow-up sequencing, and the reply routing that no CRM makes easy to run at 40–60 new coordinators per month.
+It handles the outreach volume, the follow-up sequencing, and the reply routing that no CRM makes easy to run when you're reaching 40–60 new coordinators a month.

 One question the call answers in the first 10 minutes